Profile on “Staphylococcus aureus”

 At what temperatures do these microorganisms die?

-Generally, it can be assumed that these bacteria are killed by heating to +72 °C for at least two minutes or by an equally effective process.
-In foods, it should be noted that this temperature-time combination must be reached in the core of the product to reliably kill the bacteria.
+In general, it can be assumed that these bacteria are killed when heated to +72 °C for at least two minutes or by an equally effective process.
+It should be noted that this temperature-time combination must be achieved in the core of the product to reliably kill the bacteria.

 Further Information and Literature